hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 ## Rounding Up

-Playing around with job data in grafana was extremely fun.
-Browsing around the ingested cicd data with a tool as snappy and optimized as grafana made for a great experience.
+Playing around with job data in Grafana was extremely fun.
+Browsing around the ingested cicd data with a tool as snappy and optimized as Grafana made for a great experience.

 The same technique of data analysis can be basically applied to any small dataset, which has timestamps in it.
 Having such a technique in mind can break through such barriers of lackluster default dashboards, while the data is available via api.

-All in all it would be best to have a proper data platform where everything is already prepared to do such analysis easily, either with grafana, datadog, or something similar.
+All in all it would be best to have a proper data platform where everything is already prepared to do such analysis easily, either with Grafana, Datadog, or something similar.
 When these preparations have not been made by your company, we hope the above approach can help you out in this situation.